a-martyn/website/content/markdown/ml-learning-log.md

 I'm suprised how much work I had to do to emulate R's lm().plot() functionality.
 The resultant plots seem really useful, particularly as they provide insight for multivariate models, and anomaly detection in that context.
 Perhaps worth a blog post to see if useful to others?

-## Thursday #37: 2018-09-06
+### 37. 2018-09-06

 Completed exercises on conceptual topics from chapter 3 of An Introduction to Statistical Learning.
-[My notebook](./coursework-ISL/ch3_linear_regression_conceptual.ipynb).
+[My notebook](https://nbviewer.jupyter.org/github/a-martyn/ISL-python/blob/master/Notebooks/ch3_linear_regression_conceptual.ipynb).

 Thoughts:

 I've noticed that there are different mathematical approaches to linear regression.
 Hastie and Tibshirani's notation includes a lot of summations, perhaps to avoid linear algebra being pre-requisite, but I find the vectorised forms more intuitive.

-## Wednesday #36: 2018-09-05
+### 36. 2018-09-05

 Study Linear Regression, chapter 3 of [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).